Ford police vehicles: F-150 SSV

-The Ford F-150 SSV was introduced for the 2018 model year, based on the thirteenth generation Ford F-Series.
+The Ford F-150 SSV was introduced for the 2013 model year.
+The 2018 is based on the thirteenth generation Ford F-Series.
 It is the utility towing-focused equivalent to the F-150 Police Responder, and is available in standard, XL CrewCab, and FX4 off-road packages.
 It features either a 5-liter V8, twin-turbo 3.5-liter V6, or 3.5-liter hybrid engine, a 10-speed automatic transmission, a higher-output alternator, and a vinyl rear interior.